 Why does it matter if I'm in persistent debt?

-Although your credit account gives you flexibility on how to repay your balance, making consistently low payments compared to your balance may not be a cost effective way to borrow.
+Although your credit account gives you flexibility on how to repay your balance, choosing interest free terms will reduce the cost of your borrowing over time.
 Having long term debt also means that you're more at risk of running into financial difficulties in the future.

 Will this affect my credit score?